subsquid/docs/docs/basics/store/typeorm-store.md

 **`count`**

-count the number of entities matching a where filter
+Count the number of entities matching a where filter.

 ```ts
 await ctx.store.count(User, {
     where: {